shaden-2000/House-Sales-in-King-County-USA/README.md

 %matplotlib inline

-#Importing Data Sets
+# Importing Data Sets
 file_name='https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/DA0101EN/coursera/project/kc_house_data_NaN.csv'
 df=pd.read_csv(file_name)

-#We use the method head to display the first 5 columns of the dataframe.
+# We use the method head to display the first 5 columns of the dataframe.
 df.head()
 df

-'''Display the data types of each column using the attribute dtype, then take a screenshot and submit it, include your code in the image.''' df.dtypes
+''' Display the data types of each column using the attribute dtype, then take a screenshot and submit it, include your code in the image.''' df.dtypes

-#We use the method describe to obtain a statistical summary of the dataframe.
+# We use the method describe to obtain a statistical summary of the dataframe.
 df.describe()

-'''Drop the columns "id" and "Unnamed: 0" from axis 1 using the method drop(), then use the method describe() to obtain a statistical summary of the data.
+''' Drop the columns "id" and "Unnamed: 0" from axis 1 using the method drop(), then use the method describe() to obtain a statistical summary of the data.
 Take a screenshot and submit it, make sure the inplace parameter is set to True''' df.drop('id',"Unnamed: 0", axis = 1, inplace = True) df.describe()

-'''We can see we have missing values for the columns  bedrooms and  bathrooms
+''' We can see we have missing values for the columns  bedrooms and  bathrooms
 '''

 print("number of NaN values for the column bedrooms :", df['bedrooms'].isnull().sum())